From Formal to Fabulous!Repurposed China Cabinet Makeover

 Painted metal accents

 On each corner of my china cabinet base are decorative metal accents.
-I didn’t want to do silver for these because I thought this would be too bright and break up the blue color on the columns.
-So I used rub n buff antique gold.
-Love how it picked up the warm tones of the finished wood top.
+I chose not to paint them silver, as it felt too bright and would have disrupted the rich blue on the columns.
+Instead, I used Rub ’n Buff in Antique Gold—perfect for picking up the warm tones in the newly finished wood top.

-This product is amazing to shine up any old metal, ot omes in a variety of metal finishes.
-I used Qtips and rubbed it onto the metal then wiped any excess off.
+This product is amazing to shine up any old metal, ot comes in a variety of metal finishes.
+I used Q-tips and rubbed them onto the metal, then wiped any excess off.

 Supplies used for this project.